 The MACs serve as the primary operational contact between the Medicare FFS program and the health care providers enrolled in the program.
-CMS awards a geographic jurisdiction to each MAC to process and pay Medicare Part A and Part B medical claims or DME claims.
+CMS awards a geographic jurisdiction to each MAC to process and pay Medicare Part A and Part B medical claims or DMEPOS claims.
 The MACs perform a variety of operational functions, but this document focuses on MAC activities in support of program integrity.

 CMS works with each MAC to develop improper payment reduction strategies, based on vulnerabilities identified by the Comprehensive Error Rate Testing (CERT) program, the Government Accountability Office (GAO), the Department of Health and Human Services Office of Inspector General (HHS-OIG), the Medicare FFS Recovery Audit Contractors (RACs), and other sources.
 The MACs' medical review efforts focus on reducing payment errors; thus, the MACs refer cases of potential fraud to UPICs.
-The MACs conduct most of their medical review activities prior to payment using both automated and non-automated, or manual, methods (see Appendix B Section 3.2 for non-automated medical reviews that occur prior to payment and Appendix B Section 5.3 for post-payment medical reviews).
+The MACs conduct most of their medical review activities prior to payment using both automated and non-automated, or manual, methods (see Appendix B Section 3.3 for non-automated medical reviews that occur prior to payment and Appendix B Section 5.3 for post-payment medical reviews).

 CMS generally considers medical review as automated when a payment decision is made at the system level with no manual intervention.
 The MACs develop and implement automated medical review edits in MCS, VMS, and FISS to automatically deny payment for non-covered, incorrectly coded, or inappropriately billed services.
 The MACs must base these automated denials on clear policy, such as a local coverage determination.
 Another type of automated medical review edit automatically denies claims or claim lines that had been suspended for non-automated review but the provider did not respond in a timely manner to an additional documentation request (ADR).
+Providers have the right to appeal MAC automated medical review edit denials through the Medicare FFS appeals process.